 A lot of animal shelters share their available pets on social media.
 A simple way to help out?
 Reshare their posts to spread the word!
 In a world where everyone is so connected, this is a great way to promote the adoption of shelter animals.
 Not to mention, shelters might also share fundraising and adoption events that you can reshare as well.

 From sharing social media posts to adopting a dog, there are many different ways you can support local animal shelters.
 During National Animal Shelter Appreciation Week, see how you can help out by bettering the lives of animals.
+Check out our blog here to find local animal shelters.

 Adams Crossing provides residents with the top affordable luxury apartments in Waldorf.
 We love offering fun and useful information to our residents, helping them enjoy all that apartment living in Charles County has to offer.
 Schedule a tour with one of our marketing professionals to see why we’re a 2020 Top Rated apartment community through ApartmentRatings!